zeronejs/zeronejs.github.io/docs/README.md

     details: Flexible plugin API that allow plugins to provide many plug-and-play modules for your services.
   - title: Convenient
     details: It takes a cup of tea to finish the job.
-footer: MIT Licensed | Copyright © 2021-present zeronejs
+footer: MIT Licensed | Copyright © 2021-present <a href="https://github.com/zeronejs/zerone">zeronejs</a>
 ---

 ### As Easy as 1, 2, 3